 Then, the Lord said to Moses: “I have pardoned…but … because all these men who have seen My glory and the signs which I did in Egypt and in the wilderness, and have put Me to the test now these ten times, and have not heeded My voice, they certainly shall not see the land of which I swore to their fathers” (Numbers 14:20-23).

 Consequently, the ten spies, who went to spy out the land and brought the evil report, died by the plague before the Lord for causing the whole camp to lose their faith in God and not enter the Promised Land.
-But the faithful Joshua the son of Nun and Caleb the son of Jephunneh, who gave the full of faith report, remained alive (Numbers 14:37,38).
+But the faithful Joshua the son of Nun and Caleb the son of Jephunneh, who gave the full of faith report, remained alive and entered the promised land (Numbers 14:37,38).

 The Ten Times the Israelites Tested the Lord

 1-They didn’t have faith in God but feared the army of Pharaoh that pursued them till the Red Sea (Exodus 14:11–12).

 2-They murmured over the bitter water at Marah (Exodus 15:24).

 3-They craved the food of Egypt in the wilderness of Sin (Exodus 16:3).